jamesrwhite/minicron/README.md

 Like many command line programs minicron will show it's version number when the global options ````-v```` or ````--version```` are passed.

+#### Configuration

+Many configuration options can be passed in manually but you can also pass a file path to the ````--config```` global option.
+The file is expected to be in the [toml](https://github.com/mojombo/toml "toml") format.
+The default options are specified in the [default.config.toml](https://github.com/jamesrwhite/minicron/blob/master/default.config.toml "default.config.toml") file.
+Options specified via the command line will take precedence over those taken from a config file.

 Documentation
 -------------